 These are two diseases with similar symptoms, while both can make the new growth of plants look unsightly, neither is serious and the plants will grow through the problem over time.

 Fungal shot hole of Laurels

-Infections of leaf spot fungi (Stigmina carpophila and Eupropolella britannica) result in brown spots on the leaves, over time the plant will bring the infection under control causing the healthy and diseased parts of the leaf to separate resulting in the centres of these spots falling out.
+Infections of leaf spot fungi (Stigmina carpophila and Eupropolella britannica) result in brown spots on the leaves, over time the Common Laurel hedge plants will bring the infection under control causing the healthy and diseased parts of the leaf to separate resulting in the centres of these spots falling out.
 This leaves behind a series of irregular holes in the foliage referred to as ‘shot holes’ (because they look as if the damage is caused by shotgun pellets.)
 The fungal spores are spread and dispersed by rain

 Bacterial shot hole disease of Laurels

-Bacterial shot hole disease is caused by the bacterium Pseudomonas syringae and is spready by wind and rain causing the bacteria to enter the leaves through either damaged tissues or the natural leaf openings (stomata).
+Bacterial shot hole disease is caused by the bacterium Pseudomonas syringae and is spread by wind and rain causing the bacteria to enter the leaves through either damaged tissues or the natural leaf openings (stomata).
 The disease can be identified by light brown lesions that gradually become larger, unlike the fungal shot hole disease the lesions have a yellow halo around the edge.
 Again, as the plant gets the infection under control, the infected and healthy parts of the leaf separate, and the centre drops out to leave irregular holes.

 Wet conditions will encourage the development and spread of both these shot hole diseases, conversely when drier conditions return the infection will be very likely to clear up without any further intervention.
 If either of these diseases is affecting part of your Common Laurel hedge it is a wise precaution to sterilise tools after trimming and to avoid composting any diseased foliage that could be a future source of infection.